Zambia National Commercial Bank: Overview

 mainly attributed to accelerated revenue from initiatives from both funded and non-funded opportunities coupled with a successful realization of a cost containment framework.

+The bank repeated the feat in 2022 when it registered PAT of ZMW1.203 billion after 11% growth in revenue following the implementation of various strategic initiatives such as embedding of sustainability into strategic plans and initiatives, expansion of product offering to match customer needs, improvement of customer touch points to enhance service delivery and expansion of the bank's digital footprint.

 In October 2022, the bank secured a US$ 50.0 million credit line with British International Investment Company for onward lending to the small and medium sized businesses and green financing.

-Awards in 2021
+Awards in 2022

-The Bank received recognition from the following international awards:
+The Bank received the following awards in 2022: